Housefires in the Central Valley spike

-FRESNO, California (KSEE) – Dr. Mike Darracq is a medical toxicologist at Community Regional Medical Center.
+FRESNO, California (KGPE) – Dr. Mike Darracq is a medical toxicologist at Community Regional Medical Center.

 He’s part of the staff treating the growing number of burn patients admitted in recent days.
 He says that some of the worst fire dangers are the ones you never see.